mile-adders/wheel-me-up/README.md

 # ***401 Midterm Project***
 ---------------------------------
-# Project Wheel Me Up
+# Wheel Me Up
 ---------------------------------
-## We are deployed on 3000
+## This application is currently deployment on a development server

 [wheel me up URL](http://localhost:3000/)

 ---------------------------------
 ## Wheel Me Up

-We as Mile-adders believe in returning to the community, as it stands this is the age of technology and we want to carve our name in the annals of history, so as a plan of creating multiple useful web applications, we started with creating a car renting web application where our users will enjoy and use our application to connect to each other in need of renting a car, so we designed an application that provides the ability to rent cars of any type and brand, directly from their owners, or a much better deal from car renting companies, and we believe that small things like that connects the world together.
+We as Mile-adders believe in returning to the community.
+As it stands, this is the age of technology and we want to carve out our name in the annals of history.
+So as a plan of creating multiple useful web applications, we started with creating a car renting app.
+This is where our users will enjoy the use of our application to connect to others in need of renting a car.
+We designed an application that provides the ability to rent cars of any type and brand, directly from their owners.
+This allows for a much better deal from car renting companies and we believe that small things like that connect the world together.

-The web application doesn't consist of a frontend yet. but in the final project it will have a frontend, written in HTML, CSS, Bootstrap, jQuery and React.
-The backend was written in javascript using NodeJS, and Express.
+This web application does not consist of a user interface yet.
+In the final stages, it will have a user interface, created with ReactJS and modular tools like, SCSS.
+The backend was written in Javascript using NodeJS, and ExpressJS.

-An interface is provided to create new account in which you can choose to rent a car, from another owner, or have a better from a renting company, or be the renter. as a car owner you can post, view existing cars, edit existing cars data, delete existing cars, and search for cars. all this functionality is done by using NodeJS, and Express.
+An interface is provided to create new account in which you can choose to rent a car, from another owner, or have a better experience than renting from a car rental company.

+As a car owner, you can add cars, view existing cars, edit existing cars, delete existing cars, and search for cars.
+All of this functionality is done through the use of NodeJS, ExpressJS, and MongoDB.

 ---------------------------------
 ## Tools Used
-Microsoft Visual Studio
+Microsoft Visual Studio for code editing

 - NodeJS
-- Express
+- ExpressJS
-- mongoDB
+- MongoDB
 - Swagger
-- stripe
+- Stripe for payment integration
-- Bootstrap 4
+- Bootstrap 4 for our payment UI

 ---------------------------
 ## User Stories
 God Bless Trello!!
 [Trello](https://trello.com/b/nMNPPInv/wheel-me-up)

 ---------------------------------
-## Future WireFrames
+## Future Wireframes

 ### Main page
 ![Main Page](assets/wheelmeup-homepage.PNG)